ssfsx17/ffpnp/readable.md

 |                  | E: 2 rows | Target H: 8     |
 |                  |           | Effect H/V: 3/3 |

+Potency: 50

 Projects four separate attacks at enemies in the target area.
 The attacks are distributed evenly among the enemies, if possible.
-After-Armor Damage is halved.

 #### Samurai 50